ericjia100/ericjia/README.md

 ### Class Projects

-These are all projects I completed in my technical classes.
+These are all projects I completed in my programming classes.
 Unfortunately, I am not allowed to publicly share my code, but you can check out their specifications by clicking on the links!

 **CS 61A**
 1. [Hog Dice Game](http://inst.eecs.berkeley.edu/~cs61a/fa17/proj/hog/)